Medinat Yisra'el is a republic in southwestern Asia and is located on the eastern

 Many of these folks traveled to New Amsterdam sometime around 1654 while that colony was under Dutch rule.

 There were also settlements in other colonies prior to the American Revolution which eventually led to quite a large population in the USA.

-It is our hope that those that trace their roots to Israel will have the good fortune to find that vital bit of information that is needed to assist them in their quest.
+It is our hope that those that trace their roots to the region will have the good fortune to find that vital bit of information that is needed to assist them in their quest.

 The capital and largest city is Jerusalem, its status

 eastern half lies in the West Bank.
 Other major towns include

 Tel Aviv-Yafo, an industrial center; Haifa, the country’s busiest seaport; and Holon and Ramat Gan, both manufacturing hubs.

 spoken language is Hebrew, but Arabic is used frequently in schools, legal